I Love You, Man (2009)

 A biweekly podcast where Conrad and Joe react to LGBTQ+ film from every country and every decade, complete with nuanced discussion of queer representation and issues.
 Hosted on Acast.
 See acast.com/privacy for more information.

-Unknown Host hosts The Queer Gaze, a history show with 56 episodes published.
+Conrad Chambers & Joe Lipsett hosts The Queer Gaze, a tv show with 60 episodes published.

 Conrad and Joe drop a (mostly) spoiler-free review of writer/director Adrian Chiarella's feature debut Leviticus (2026) about two boys who fall in love in a religious community that punishes them by using their attractio